Manta-Network/docs/docs/manta-atlantic/Collation/02-Requirements.md

-## KMA Bond
+## MANTA Bond

-4_000_000 KMA must be available to post as collator bond
+400_000 MANTA must be available to post as collator bond

 ## Hardware and Infrastructure